 What proportion of new vehicles registered each month are fully electric?

-There was a surge of BEV (battery electric vehicle) registrations in the final quarter of 2023 (due to the ending of a government incentive scheme).
-2024 has a reduced but more consistent monthly market share.
+There was a surge of BEV (battery electric vehicle) registrations in the final quarter of 2023 (due to the ending of an incentive scheme).
+Since then, market share has remained more consistent but has decreased.

 Explore market share of new passenger cars (interactive) →